- Create My Trip

 If traveling during the holidays has you sad about missing those Black Friday and Cyber Monday deals, China will not disappoint.

-The Chinese equivalent of Black Friday is on Nov 11 and is known as Single's Day (11.11), and sees a greater amount of online sales than any other global shopping day.
+The Chinese equivalent of Black Friday, known as Single's Day, actually sees a greater amount of online sales than any other global shopping day.
 If you are looking to score amazing souvenirs or standard Black Friday deals, shopping during this time is sure to make you smile.
 Enlist the help of a native friend to browse sites like TaoBao (Chinese Amazon) to experience what it's like to shop online during the Chinese holidays.

 If you're worried about missing out on favorite holiday activities while traveling in China, you can put your fears to rest.